-You need to file an annual report of interest, dividends, and other income taxable under G.L. c.
-62 if you were issued any of the following:
+You must file an annual report of interest, dividends, and other income taxable under Chapter 62 of the Massachusetts General Laws if you issued any of the following:

 - Any other forms in the 1099 series

-Use the 1099-INT format to record earnings on each state or local bond.
+Use the Form 1099-INT format to report earnings on state or local bonds.
 Report the income as if it were taxable for federal purposes.
-You need to submit a return for each bond on which interest is paid.
+A Form 1099-INT must be submitted for each bond on which interest is paid.

 Use the 1099-INT format to record earnings from: